Author: Luke Hasskamp

 The first article looked at some of the early conflict between professional baseball players and team owners of the National League, which largely originated from the owners’ adoption of the “reserve clause,” which effectively tied a player to a single team for the entirety of his career, subject to the team’s discretion (and ten-days’ notice).
 Naturally, this led to litigation, particularly as other leagues emerged that sought to compete with the National League.
 The National League sued several players who tried to jump to the Players League—and the players won resounding victories in those early cases, with courts refusing to find the one-sided contracts to be enforceable on the ground that they were indefinite agreements and/or lacked mutuality.

-[The third article is Baseball Reaches the Supreme Court.]
+The third part of the series is Baseball Reaches the Supreme Court.

 To begin, the Players League ended its first season as a financial failure, causing the League to disband.
 This relieved the National League of a major competitor.
 The National League received more good news following the 1891 season, when the American Association, another professional league, failed.
 This meant that, once again, there was only one professional league in town.
 Thus, even though the players had won important cases invalidating the reserve clause, they had nowhere else to play, which would remain the case for the next decade.